 “I must have been aware of In The Summertime being played a lot on the radio but I didn’t become a fan of Mungo Jerry until Lady Rose in the next summer.

-“Since then, of course, I have become well aware of In The Summertime and I’ve always enjoyed the happy feel of the original song.
+“Of course, I have become well aware of In The Summertime.
+I’ve always enjoyed the happy feel of the original song.
 I like the idea of “life’s for living, yeah that’s our philosophy.”

-“Ray has shaken up the arrangement of the song over the years and it is a credit to his songwriting that even as a cool jazz recording (Earth mix, 2001) or as the version with the flow of the second part of the song into On A Night Like This or as the current blues version, the song still sounds amazing.
+“Ray has shaken up the arrangement of the song over the years.
+It is a credit to his songwriting that the song still sounds amazing.